saint1729/pas-appmaker/README.md

 ### byDirective

-Examples of how to create applications where resources and attributes are defined as PBS directives in a job script.
+A couple of examples that demonstrate how to create applications where resources and attributes are requested inside the job script.

 ```
 pas-appmaker byDirective1 --application --script --arguments --logging